KelvinLu93/KelvinLu93.github.io/content/posts/Build-Apps-Using-React-Props-and-State.md

 ## Accessing Children with Props

+`props.children` is a special prop passed to components automatically, which allows a component to access its child elements.

+See commit `2fd5e8d1920d80bf3563fa4acd4b1a1ffd58f6e8`.

 ## Using expressions to pass in props values

+See commit `4b34885017bf73ec54adfb5cb5b734a9de34a0d0`

 ## Functions as children

+More complicated.
+Shows you how powerful and "meta" React can be.
+How you can combine children and expressions to make interesting and intelligent components.

+See commit `8b5bd29f176bf4fd45ec676b5d2e8e70c0462b71`

 ## State

+See commit `fa965152a1756788dd1024517ccc40f25b8cc8c6`

 ## Updating state

+See below, and commit `a3ffbcdceaf9e5a4caf8109c02423b1c51e597bf`.

 ## Event handlers to update state

+See commit `2c33bb32343a8b1f64baf6451d430fe6434ff0f8`.

 ## Accessing previous state